Our research interests focus on understanding the structure, synthesis and reactivity of mixed-metal organometallic compounds and nanocatalysts.

 Organometallics for synthesis

 We are interested in the activities of molecular organometallic reagents and have used homo- and heterometallic reagents including Li-Al and Li-Zn systems to fabricate hydridic clusters and to function as chemoselective bases.
-We work on this with teams in Japan and Manchester.
+We work on this with teams in Tokyo, Rennes and Manchester.
 Recent major advances include:

 1) the combination of CuCN with organolithium reagents to give bimetallic bases such as (TMP)2Cu(CN)Li2.THF (below left) that have applications in C–C bond formation and,